WebOfTrust/keri/docs/Q-and-A-Security.md

 ## **Q: What is KERI's most important critique on the Decentralized Identity space?

-Altough the Decentralized Identity space is young, it's already pretty biased and sometimes narrow minded.
+Although the Decentralized Identity space is young, it's already pretty biased and sometimes narrow minded.
 The solutions in the DID space also have fundamental flaws.
 We will argue for both claims.

 DID expert tend to not read and re-invent what KERI is all about.
 [See here](https://github.com/decentralized-identity/keri/blob/master/docs/Q-and-A.md#critical-stance-welcomed-just-dont-try-to-rewrite-history-nor-be-lazy) how the KERI community would like to be handled.

 Fundamental flaws:

 * Any KERI user gets to decide, e.g. over transaction events.
 The root-of-trust and the key state is at a lower level always in KERI.
-You don't comingle those.
-Which is probably the biggest design flaw of most what we see in the Decentralized Identity commun where they comingle control state and key state with transaction state with means they are locked together.
+You don't co-mingle those.
+Which is probably the biggest design flaw of most what we see in the Decentralized Identity community where they co-mingle control state and key state with transaction state with means they are locked together.
-* The number of DID methods seems to explode all with their own securtiy characteristics, which makes interoperability a chain as strong as the weakest link.
+* The number of DID methods seems to explode all with their own security characteristics, which makes interoperability a chain as strong as the weakest link.
 * The DID community has embraced (public) blockchains to get rid of the middle men.
-Apart from **the question whether that could be a succcesful approach** we see that for those experts it's particularly hard to wrap their heads around the KERI security concept, which is scalable to VISA speed, doesn't need a blockchain and can be used to re-design 95+% of all the DID methods by using KERI under the hood.
+Apart from **the question whether that could be a successful approach** we see that for those experts it's particularly hard to wrap their heads around the KERI security concept, which is scalable to VISA speed, doesn't need a blockchain and can be used to re-design 95+% of all the DID methods by using KERI under the hood.
 *(@henkvancann)*

 ## **Q: Why would the world be a better place with KERI than without?